 |Bill Gates launches the Windows 95||Windows 95 Baggage|

-One year after the release of the first Red Hat version, Red Hat Software and Red Hat's second release.
-A year later Red Hat started selling administrative functions to businesses.
-While Microsoft is working hard to provide the end-user with as simple a user experience as possible, Linux distributions use open source, free software licenses and extensive customization options to reach the business market and provide much cheaper and stable solutions.
-After all, a lot of developers around the world contributed to the development work.
+One year after the release of the first Red Hat version, Red Hat Software was founded and the second version of Red Hat was released into the world.
+A year later, Red Hat began selling administrative functions to businesses.
+While Microsoft is working hard to provide the end user with as simple a user experience as possible, Linux distributions use open source software, free software licenses, and extensive customization options to appeal to the business market and provide much cheaper and more stable solutions.
+After all, a lot of developers around the world have contributed to the development work.